compose-museum/SimpleTags/README.md

 # SimpleTags
-Generate a variety of Tags
+## Create a variety of tags simply and easily

 ![](demo.png)